klis87/normy/packages/normy/README.md

 Two functions which can be passed to `createNormalizedQueryClient` can help to meet those requirements, `shouldObjectBeNormalized` and `getNormalisationObjectKey`.

-getNormalisationObjectKey: obj => obj.id
-`shouldObjectBeNormalized` and `getNormalisationObjectKey` can help you with 1st point, if for instance you identify objects differently, for instance by `_id` key, then you can pass `shouldObjectBeNormalized: obj => obj._id !== undefined` and `getNormalisationObjectKey: obj => obj._id`.
+`shouldObjectBeNormalized` and `getNormalisationObjectKey` can help you with 1st point, if for instance you identify objects differently, like by `_id` key, then you can pass `shouldObjectBeNormalized: obj => obj._id !== undefined` and `getNormalisationObjectKey: obj => obj._id`.

 `getNormalisationObjectKey` also allows you to pass the 2nd requirement.
 For example, if your ids